keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

 ### Transport and Application Layers

-The first three layers of OSI model define how each individual node sends data to each other.
+The first three layers of the OSI model define how each individual node sends data to each other.
 But it does not mean much to humans.
 What we humans actually need is '_computer programs_/_applications_' running on computers to be able to talk to each other.

-Transport layer protocols allows traffic to be directed to specific network applications, and the application layer allows these applications to communicate in a way they understand.
+The transport layer protocols allow traffic to be directed to specific network applications, and the application layer allows these applications to communicate in a way they understand.

 Transport layer has the ability to multiplex and demultiplex.
 This makes it unique compared to all other layers.
 The transport layer handles multiplexing and demultiplexing through **port**s.
-Different services run on a computer while listening on specific ports for incomming requests.
+Different services run on a computer while listening on specific ports for incoming requests.

 Multiplex
 : Nodes on a network can direct traffic to many different receiving services.